aJustinOng/aJustinOng/README.md

 **Overview:**

+In this regression project, I used a U.S. real estate dataset (2.2M+ entries) on Kaggle that was extracted from Realtor.com to create a prediction model that estimates the price of a property based on house area (square feet), number of bedrooms and bathrooms, and state.

-In this data science project, I cleaned and visualized a real estate dataset from Kaggle and used it to build a model with scikit-learn using linear regression.
+I started by preprocessing the dataset and used it to build a model with scikit-learn using linear regression.
+The model was then exported as a Pickle file.
 Next, I created a Python Flask server to run the model and receive GET and POST requests, which I tested using Postman.
-Lastly, I made a webpage using HTML, CSS, and JavaScript with a user-friendly UI, where the user can enter their desired house area (square feet), number of bedrooms and bathrooms, and state to get a predicted price.
+Lastly, I made a webpage using HTML, CSS, and JavaScript with a user-friendly UI, where the user can enter their desired inputs to get a predicted price.

 The model building section covers a majority of data science concepts like data cleaning, outlier removal, feature engineering, dimensionality reduction, one hot encoding, and K-Fold cross-validation.